Terminology

 Splicing: a mutation that causes mRNA splicing defect.

-Promotor: a mutation that happens at promotor region.
+Promoter: a mutation that happens at promoter region.

 2. How many mutations are currently listed on this web site?

-3. Please explain the nucleotide change for mutation [delta]F508 and mutation [delta]I507?
+3. Please explain the nucleotide change for mutation p.F508del and mutation p.I507del?